failure-driven/rails-metal-cloud-metal/WORK_LOG.md

 ### What is a golden SHA

-The idea of a background worker that does something "useful" that we want our Rails server to do during the demonstration aswe deploy and redeploy the app, and all the data (DB, images, jobs) between
+The idea of a background worker that does something "useful" that we want our Rails server to do during the demonstration as we deploy and redeploy the app, and all the data (DB, images, jobs) between

     🤘metal🎸 - ☁️ cloud☁️  - 🤘metal🗡️

 So why not create a "pseudo" blockchain of SHA256 values starting with 5 `00000`.
-The hash will be calculated with the follwoing formula
+The hash will be calculated with the following formula

 ```
 index + previous hash + timestamp + data + nonce